 Step 1: Store monthly power usage in a file

 One of the things I want to do is keep track of my power usage over time.
-This will help me notice long term trends and compare to what the power company says I used in case there are errors.
+This will help me notice long-term trends and compare them to what the power company says I used in case there are errors.
 There are lots of ways to store the data, but saving to a CSV file monthly is simple and sufficient for my needs.

 Home Assistant natively supports this via the notify file platform.
 To set up the file writing, I added the following to the “notify:” section of my configuration.yaml file: